How do I make a Power of Attorney? (2019 Update)

 Enduring Powers of Attorney made outside NSW

 NSW recognises Enduring Powers of Attorney made in other states or territories if they comply with the relevant legal requirements of that state.
 Powers of Attorney made overseas cannot be used in NSW.
-Legal advice should be sorted to confirm your Power of Attorney’s validity.
+Legal advice should be sorted to confirm your appointment’s validity.

 Enduring Powers of Attorney made inside NSW